janetlayne2/SparseStruct/README.md

 Output will be of length *n x m* for a graph with *n* vertices and *m* dimensions of the format:

     dim1 dim2 ... dimn

+###ExplanationSparseStruct

+This algorithm generates the explanation for classification of a SparseStruct node representation.
+This current implementation runs an Extra Trees Classifier on a graph classification task and returns importance values for each correctly classified edge in the graph.

+## Usage

+### Input

+The supported input format is currently only the dataset used for the publication.
+A version for general input is in development.

+### Example

+To run *SparseStructExplanation* :<br/>
+	``python ExplanationSparseStruct.py``

+### Output

+Output is a dictionary with the group